tbates/umx/README.md

 `umx` stands for "user" OpenMx functions.
 It provides over 100 functions, but most importantly:

-1. `umxRAM` that makes path-based SEM in R straightforward and `plot` for graphically display of your model.
+1. `umxRAM` that makes path-based SEM in R straightforward, with `umxSummary` and `plot` for table and graphical display of your models.
+It can also interpret basic lavaan if you get a script in that language.
-2. A suite of twin modelling functions.
+2. A suite of twin modelling functions, such as `umxACE`.

-These are supported by dozens of low-level functions automating activities such as labeling, setting start values etc., and helping with data-wrangling, plotting etc.
+These are supported by many low-level functions automating activities such as parameter labels, start values etc., as well as helping with data-wrangling, journal-ready presentation (try `umxAPA()` among other tasks.

 Some highlights include:

 1. Building Path Models
-	* `umxRAM()` *# Take included umxPaths, the data provided in `data =` returning the model, along with a `plot` and `umxSummary`*
+	* `umxRAM()` *# Take umxPaths + data  `data =` run and return a model, along with a `plot` and `umxSummary`*
-	  * Automatic labels on paths, start values
 	* `umxPath()` *# write paths with human-readable language like `var = ` , `mean = ` `cov = `, `fixedAt=`.
 Quickly define a variance and mean ('v.m. = ') and more.*
 2. Reporting output
 	* `umxSummary(model)` # *Nice summary table, in markdown or browser.
 Designed for journal reporting (Χ², p, CFI, TLI, & RMSEA).
 Optionally show path loadings*
 	* `plot(model, std=TRUE, digits = 3, ...)` # *Graphical model in your browser! or edit in programs like OmniGraffle*
 	* `parameters(m1, "below", .1, pattern="_to_"))` *# A powerful assistant to get labels and values from a model (e.g. all 'to' params, below .1 in value)*
+	* `residuals(m1, supp=.1)` *# Show residual covariances filtered for magnitude*
 3. Modify models
 	* `umxModify(model, update = )` *# Modify and re-run a model.
 You can add objects, drop or add paths, including by wildcard label matching), re-name the model, and even return the comparison.
 All in 1 line *
 4. Twin modeling!